pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 Prepare your resources – 45 minutes
 -----------------------------------

 This section covers the details necessary to obtain your GKE credentials and configure the required PostgreSQL database in a GCP account.
-Pega supports creating a PostgreSQL database in any environment as long as the IP address of the database is available to your GKE cluster.
+Pega supports creating a PostgreSQL database in any environment if the IP address of the database is available to your GKE cluster.

-### Request a GKE cluster
+### Creating a multi-zonal GKE cluster

-In many cases a Pega client can request a demo cluster from Pivotal running GKE 1.5 or later.
-If your organization is already familiar with the Pivotal
-Container Service, you can create your own local PKS environment.

-At a minimum, your cluster should be provisioned with at least two worker nodes that have 8GB of RAM in order to support the typical processing loads in a Pega Platform deployment.
-Pivotal supports SSL authentication, which you can request if your organization requires it.
+In order to deploy Pega using a GKE cluster, you must create the cluster in an existing  project in your Google Cloud account.
+The deployment will place the required configuration files into this cluster during the deployment steps in the section [Deploy Pega Platform using the command line](#deploy-pega-platform-using-the-command-line).
+For now, you will create a multi-zonal cluster with two VMs with sufficient memory and CPU resources to support a deployment of Pega Platform that can perform under high workloads.

+You can create a multi-zonal cluster using gcloud or the Google Cloud Console.
+For steps to create the cluster using gcloud in the Google Cloud SDK, see the gcloud tab on the page [Creating a multi-zonal cluster]( https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-multi-zonal-cluster).
+The

 In order to login to your demo cluster, you must have the following information:

-- The target the IP of your PKS API
+- The name of your GKE cluster

 - The login credentials: username and password

 - Whether any SSL information is required to authenticate your login.

+To create your GKE cluster:

+1. In a browser, log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.

+2. In your **Google Cloud Platform** console, use the **Navigation Menu** to go to the **Kubernetes Engine > Clusters** page.

+3. In the **Kubernetes Clusters** page, click **+CREATE CLUSTER**.

+4. Choose the **Standard cluster** template.

+5. Choose the version of the cluster by selecting one of the following:

+- Choose the release channel the cluster is enrolled in.
+Your cluster and node pools will be auto-upgraded within that channel.
+- Choose a specific GKE version.
+Auto-upgrade is enabled by default, and your cluster and its node pools will be auto-upgraded when its current version is selected for auto-upgrade.
+- Choose the default version.
+Auto-upgrade is enabled by default, and your cluster and its node pools will be auto-upgraded when its current version is selected for auto-upgrade.

+Using release channels is recommended.
+If you must specify a version, leaving auto-upgrade enabled is recommended.

+From the Zone drop-down menu, select the desired zone for your cluster control plane, such as us-central1-a.

+Configure your cluster as desired, then click Advanced options.

+From the Additional zone locations section, select additional zones in which you'd like the cluster to run.

+Click Save to exit the Advanced options overlay.

+Click Create.

 ### Create a database resource

+PKS deployments require you to install Pega Platform software in an SQL database.
 Create a PostgreSQL database in which to install Pega Platform.
-GKE deployments require you to install in an SQL database.
 When you are finished, you will need to obtain the database name and the server which you are creating in this procedure so you can customize your “pega” Helm chart with this information.

 1. Use a browser to log onto <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.